SUSE-Technical-Marketing/rancher-ai-liz/README.md

 ### View the `rancher-ai-agent` log

-If you enabled RAG, watch the logs until you see `Uvicorn running on http://0.0.0.0:8000`
+If you enabled RAG it takes ~3 mins to build the RAG DB, watch the logs until you see `Uvicorn running on http://0.0.0.0:8000`

 ![View Rancher AI Agent Log](assets/rancher-ai-agent-log.gif)